AramCodes/hw/07-stacks-queues-linked-lists/02-stack-implementation/readme.md

 ## `pop` Method

 Now let's create the `pop` method.
 It will remove the top element from the stack.
 It is important to know that `pop` and just about any method of any structure can be implemented in many ways.
 Sometimes the actual data will not be removed from the array (this.stack).
-It will just go by what is in the top of the stack.
-I want the actual data to be removed, so I will use the built in `pop` method on the array.
+It will just go by what is on the top of the stack.
+I want the actual data to be removed, so I will use the built-in .pop() method on the array.

 First, check if the stack is empty.
 If it is, return `null`.
 Then decrement the top by 1 and then return the result from `this.stack.pop()`.